This post aims to help you make a quick decision between three similar Wi-Fi 6 mesh systems, including:

 The ZenWiFi AX Mini and Netgear Nighthawk MK63 each include a router and two satellites with two and one Gigabit network ports, respectively.
 As a result, it’s a bit harder to wired them all together.

-In return, the Asus comes with a lot more features — including the support for Asus AiMesh — and settings than the TP-Link.
+In return, the Asus comes with a lot more features—including the support for Asus AiMesh—and settings than the TP-Link.
 It also doesn’t require a login account with its vendor, while the Deco X60 does.
 The Netgear is somewhere in middle on this front.

 The Netgear is also unique since it’s the first that uses EasyMesh, meaning in the future you’ll likely be able to use other EasyMesh hardware (from any vendor) with it.

-Asus XD4 vs. Netgear MK63 vs. TP-Link X60: Performance
+Asus XD4 vs. Netgear MK63 vs. TP-Link X60: Performance and ratings

-I tested these mesh system in a wireless setup.
+I tested these mesh systems in a wireless setup.
 As a result, you’ll note that their satellite always had a much slower speed than the router.
 In a wired backhaul setup, you can expect the satellite to deliver the same performance as the router as seen in the charts below.

 Pros

-- Reliable performance
+Reliable performance

-- Improved AiMesh feature
+Improved AiMesh feature

-- Guest networking works throughout the system
+Guest networking works throughout the system

-- Useful network settings and feature
+Useful network settings and feature

 Cons

-- No dedicated backhaul band or 160MHz channel width support
+No dedicated backhaul band or 160MHz channel width support

-- No multi-gig port, Dual-WAN or Link Aggregation
+No multi-gig port, Dual-WAN, or Link Aggregation

-- Stripped-down, borderline useless QoS and Parental Control features
+Stripped-down, borderline useless QoS and Parental Control features

 Pros

-- Reliable performance, excellent coverage
+Reliable performance, excellent coverage

-- Affordable
+Affordable

-- First EasyMesh system
+First EasyMesh system

-- Wired backhaul support
+Wired backhaul support

 Cons

-- Modest Wi-Fi specs, no dedicated backhaul
+Modest Wi-Fi specs, no dedicated backhaul band

-- Lacks basic Wi-Fi settings, no 160 MHz channel width
+Lacks basic Wi-Fi settings, no 160 MHz channel width

-- No multi-gig port, Dual-WAN or Link Aggregation
+No multi-gig port, Dual-WAN or Link Aggregation

-- Not wall-mountable
+Not wall-mountable

 Pros

-- Reliable Wi-Fi performance, good coverage
+Reliable Wi-Fi performance, good coverage

-- Super user-friendly, comparatively affordable
+Super user-friendly, comparatively affordable

-- Useful QoS, Antivirus, and Parental Control features
+Useful QoS, Antivirus, and Parental Control features

-- Eye-catching design
+Eye-catching design

 Cons

-- Slow as a wireless mesh, no real-world 160 MHz channel width support
+Slow as a wireless mesh, no real-world 160 MHz channel width support

-- Requires an account with TP-Link to work
+Requires an account with TP-Link to work

-- No dedicated backhaul band
+No dedicated backhaul band

-- Zero Wi-Fi customization
+Zero Wi-Fi customization

-- Limited web interface, no USB port
+Limited web interface, no USB port

 Which to buy